How to start a podcast at UC Berkeley

 People find their podcasts organically.
 They want recommendations from podcasters they trust and enjoy listening to.
 So, instead of spending money and time on marketing campaigns on Facebook or other social platforms, focus on having other podcasts with similar content and audiences to yours mention your podcast.
 In return, you could promote their podcast on yours.
 Or, you could pay for them to promote yours, if you have the funds.

-Go on as a guest onto other people’s podcasts, like actors do when they’re promoting a new movie.
-You don’t necessarily even need to talk in detail about your podcast, but mentioning might peak listeners’ curiosity and get them to do a quick search and follow you.
+Go on as a guest onto other podcasts, like actors do when they’re promoting a new movie.
+You don’t necessarily even need to talk in detail about your podcast, but mentioning it might peak listeners’ curiosity and get them to do a quick search and follow you.
 If they end up liking it, you have gained a listener!

 2) Share with your audiences and across campus

 If you already have an audience, share your podcast content with them.
 Put it in your newsletter, on your website and on your social media channels.
-Also, connect with other offices and departments on campus — like us, at Communications and Public Affairs or UDAR — who might want to share your content.
+Also, connect with other offices and departments on campus like us, at Communications and Public Affairs or UDAR, who might want to share your content.

 We have experimented with creating audiograms to share on social using Headliner.
 It’s easy and helps to pull people into the episode.
 Our social team has said it doesn’t seem to make much of a difference, but it’s a nice way to promote on social if you have the time.